-She played in festivals such as “Musique en scène” (Lyon, France), “IGNM” (Vienna, Austria), “Upol” (Nova Gorica, Slovenia), “Festival International de Musique” (Colmar, France), “Zelt-Musik-Festival” (Freiburg, Germany), “Festival Musica” (Strasbourg, France), “Festival Manifeste” (Paris, France), “Artsmondo” (Strasbourg, France), to collaborations with ensembles such as the National Philharmonic Orchestra of Russia, the Philharmonic Orchestra and Kirchenchor of Freiburg, the Toulouse Chamber Orchestra, the Orchestra of Nancy and Strasburg.
+She played in festivals such as "ÖGZM" in Vienna-Austria, "Festival Folia" in Montreal-Canada, “Festival International de Musique” in Colmar-France, "Zelt-Musik-Festival” in Freiburg-Germany, "Festival Musica" in Strasbourg-France, "Akordeono Festivalis" in Vilnius -Lithuania, “Festival Manifeste” in Paris-France, "Venice Biennale" in Italy, “Upol” in Nova Gorica-Slovenia, “Artsmondo” in Strasbourg-France, to collaborations with ensembles such as the National Philharmonic Orchestra of Russia, the Philharmonic Orchestra of Freiburg, the Toulouse Chamber Orchestra, the Philharmonic Orchestra of Nancy and Strasburg.
 She has performed alongside several renowned soloists such as Armand Angster, Marc Coppey, François Kubler, Daishin Kashimoto, and Pierre Strauch.
 She has also won several international competitions in Geneva (Swizterland), Atri (Italy), and Montrond les Bains (France).

 An active member of the contemporary music scene, Marie-Andrée Joerger has collaborated with composers such as Bernard Cavanna, Daniel D’Adamo, Thierry Escaich, Beat Furer, Martin Matalon, Misato Mochizuki, Alberto Posadas, Annette Schlünz, premiering new pieces as a soloist or within an ensemble as Thierry Escaich's first solo work for accordion at the Berlin Philharmonic Hall.